 Laura has over 18 years of experience designing and implementing disaster relief, humanitarian response, and refugee relief programs in Europe, the Middle East, Africa and Asia, for the U.S. Agency for International Development, the World Bank Group, U.S. government development contractors, and public charities.
 Laura’s technical expertise includes micro-lending, bi-lateral and multi-lateral trade reviews, emergency relief, refugee resettlement, infrastructure development, and capacity building.
 In her role as Chief Response Officer for a U.S.-based public charity, Laura successfully expanded the organization’s initial single-country mission to include partnerships in Greece, Serbia, France, Turkey, Jordan, Lebanon, Yemen, Tanzania and Bangladesh.
 She earned an MBA in management and a master’s in development studies.
 Laura is Chief of Strategic Partnerships for Task Force Nyx.

 Sara’s work within the refugee relief and resettlement spheres spans three decades.
 A former Fulbright scholar, Sara began her career researching and drafting legislation on international women’s issues, before completing her graduate work at George Mason University.
 She has structured and implemented aid programs in Southern Europe, the Middle East and North America, and has volunteered in refugee camps and informal communities on four continents.
 Sara has extensive experience organizing multinational advocacy events and forums on refugee resettlement, and is a successful disaster response and relief fundraiser.
-She acts as Chief of Caring for TFN and our families.
+She acts as Chief of Development and Outreach for TFN and our families.

 Dr. B is a specialist of internal medicine, a sonologist, hospital director, and former head of a COVID-19 regional hospital in Afghanistan.
 He has extensive clinical and hospital experience delivering life-saving healthcare.
 A former university lecturer, Dr. B became an ICU master trainer during the COVID-19 pandemic, working directly alongside the Afghan Ministry of Health to upskill doctors across the country to respond to the pandemic.
 He is a proud feminist and, in his role with Task Force Nyx–primarily focused on documentation and case management for women protesters–he is honored to work with so many powerful women.